Editor’s note: Roby Brock, with our content partner Talk Business, wrote this report. He can be reached at [email protected]

 If it feels like Arkansas has been witnessing more big layoff announcements this summer, there’s a good reason for it.
 We have.

-Several months ago, we reported on the phenomenon known as mass layoffs, a statistic tracked by state and federal workforce officials.
+Mass layoffs is a statistic tracked by state and federal workforce officials.
 Technically, a mass layoff involves a business that has at least 50 initial claims for unemployment insurance (UI) filed against it during a 5-week period.

 The point of tracking mass layoff events is to gauge major hits to the economy from layoffs involving large employers that could cause ripple effects in state commerce.
 Not only are singular companies and their workers affected by the big job cuts or closures, but suppliers and vendors can be similarly impacted.

-Earlier this year, we noted that these events were on the decline in the first quarter of 2011, putting Arkansas on pace to have an unusually low year for mass layoffs compared to the 2008-2010 period.
+Mass layoffs were on the decline in the first quarter of 2011, putting Arkansas on pace to have an unusually low year for mass layoffs compared to the 2008-2010 period.

 In recent months, however, those statistics have skewed significantly in a negative direction, according to the U.S. Bureau of Labor Statistics (BLS).
 After the first four months of the year saw a total of 12 mass layoff events in Arkansas, May through July recorded 61 mass layoff events.